The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 • Acidity

-A very important aspect in the choice of oil.
-Quality olive should have an acidity of no more than 0.8%, but it is better, of course, when this indicator is less than 0.5%.
+A very important aspect in choosing oil.
+High-quality olive oil should have an acidity of no more than 0.8%; however, it is better, of course, when this indicator is less than 0.5%.
 However, the problem is that few manufacturers indicate the acidity on the label.
-In this case, you will have to determine by taste - good oil should not burn your throat.
+In this case, you will have to determine according to taste - good oil It shouldn't burn your throat.

 • Color

-Many people believe that the brighter and greener the olive oil, the better it is.
-However, the color is not an indicator of quality, but only the degree of ripeness of the olives at the time of pressing.
+Many believe that the brighter and greener the olive oil, the better it is.
+However, color is not an indicator of quality, but only the degree of ripeness of the olives at the time of pressing.
 Green olive oil is brighter and richer, has a slight herbal flavor and is more bitter.
-In general, with regard to color, it all depends on the personal tastes and preferences of each.
+In general, when it comes to color, it all depends on everyone’s personal tastes and preferences.

 • Origin

 Good olive oil must be grown, harvested and pressed in one country.
-That is, if the olives are harvested in Italy, then the oil must also be produced there.
-Everything is explained very simply: the faster the olives are processed after harvest, the better the quality and taste of the oil.
+That is, if the olives are collected in Italy, then the oil must be produced there.
+The explanation is very simple: the sooner the olives are processed after harvest, the better the quality and taste of the oil.
 Therefore, always look on the label not only for the country of production, but also for the country of origin of the raw materials.

-Pay special attention to Italian brands, in this country they produce much more oil than their own olive plantations allow.
+Pay special attention to Italian brands; this country produces much more oil than its own olive plantations allow.
 Many Italian manufacturers (especially the largest ones) import raw materials from other countries.
-The import itself is not a crime, however, the transportation affects the quality of the olives and therefore the oil obtained from them.
+Import itself is not a crime, however, transportation affects the quality of the olives and, therefore, the oil obtained from them.

 From this point of view, things are better with Greek olive oil.
 In addition to the fact that 80% of Greek oil is extra virgin, Greece also has the most favorable climate for growing olives.